buwilliams/learn-posthog/README.md

 > "When you are working, close your email and slack.
 No one is watching to see if you are online.
 In fact, it's the opposite." - Tim, CTO

 - Tim told me this on the first or second day and it was liberating.
 It allowed me to think of my role as a true `async` open-source contributor.
 Do what needs to be done so that you can be the most effective.

+> Read the docs

+- For my learning style, this has been a **must**.
+I'm keeping a list of resources for learning I've used.